|ID||Michel: Scott: Stanley Gibbons: Yvert: UPU: Category: Ot|

 |Issuing Authority||Croatian Post Ltd.|

-river Tihaljina near Drinovci, (western Herzegovina) is one of the most
+Tihaljina near Drinovci, (western Herzegovina) is one of the most important

-important prehistoric sites in Bosnia and Herzegovina.
-By excavations,
+prehistoric sites in Bosnia and Herzegovina.
+By excavations, which were

-– 2009., it was determined that the cave served as a living space for a
+determined that the cave served as a living space for a large number of

 During the excavations the numerous remains of ceramic pottery, flint, stone and bone tools were found as well as grindstones for grinding the corns, palettes for grinding the paint used for painting pottery, remains of prehistoric fauna which was grown and hunted by residents of Ravlica cave, and many fireplaces with thick layers of ash and burned wood.

 All cultures that are represented in layers of Ravlica cave are expression of autochthon cultural development of communities that lived, from

 Among archeological founds discovered during archeological excavations, in particular, stands out ceramic pintadera, cylindrical shape object derived with a plastic spiral motifs, which belongs to Hvar-Lisicici culture from the late Neolithic and it is the only found of that kind from the late Neolithic in the entire area of the eastern Adriatic coast.
 In a functional sense it is probably an instrument by which the pigmented spiral pattern is transmitted and reproduced to other media, especially on fabric.
 (Prof. dr. sc Brunislav Marijanovic)